-Lowering her gaze she sees Gerry almost under the sliding girl and running like the wind while his jacket flaps in the breeze.
+Lowering her gaze she sees Gerry almost under the sliding girl, and running like the wind while his jacket flaps in the breeze.
 The girl is now sliding down the steeper slope.
-Time seems to stand still when she watches the drama unfold.
+Time seems to stand still while she watches the drama unfold.
 The two people near each other.
-Gerry reaches out to the girl and lifts her up to his chest.
+Gerry reaches out to the girl, and he lifts her up to his chest.
 She vanishes inside his vest while he continues to run down at an angle.
-Inside his Nolar vest the girl should survive, but will he.
+Inside his loosened Nolar vest the girl should survive, but will he.
 He has to make the end of the cliff before the sheer drop starts, then he still has a dive of about one hundred and fifty metres; and that’s a long way down.

-Nearing the end of the headland he uses his left hand to pull his helmet visor down and lock it in place.
+Nearing the end of the headland he uses his left hand to pull his helmet visor down, and he locks it in place.
 Pulling out his combat knife he thinks, Now I’ll find out how strong this new ceramic coated Nolar blade is, while he slips his hand through the strap on the handle.
-He yells, “Now," and he jumps off the headland using all his strength to go out as far as he can.
-They go out towards the deep water.
-Taking a deep breath too, he raises his left arm to hold the knife over his head.
-He starts to fall forward, and finally head downward towards the sea with the knife held in front to part the waters, he hopes.
+He yells, “Now” as he jumps off the headland using all of his strength to go out as far as he can.
+They go out toward the deep water.
+While taking a deep breath too he raises his left arm to hold the knife over his head.
+He starts to fall forward, and finally head downward toward the sea with the knife held in front to part the waters, he hopes.
 He hits the water hard; it’s like hitting cement at this speed.
-Reluctantly the water parts before the blade while he screams in agony.
-His arm breaks on impact.
+Reluctantly the water parts before the blade while he screams in agony as his arm breaks on impact.
 He falls into a sea of black nothing when the pain smashes him into a coma before he gets wet.
 They go deep, very deep.
 The air in his lungs leaks out.
-Slowly they come to a stop and slowly start to rise, turning heads up when they do, water seeps into his mouth.
+Slowly they come to a stop, and slowly start to rise, turning heads up when they do, water seeps into his mouth.
 His jacket and vest have formed a small air bubble around the girl’s head and upper body, this air is very slow to leak out, and it gives her some extra air to breath.

-The third diver in the line sees something at the limit of his lights and he heads towards it.
+The third diver in the line sees something at the limit of his lights, and he heads toward it.
 It’s an odd shaped man in green fatigues and combat helmet, the helmet is split.
-They’re super tough and that shouldn’t happen.
+They’re super tough, and that shouldn’t happen.
 Reaching the man the diver sees his chest wriggling.
 He realises the girl is still alive, but he hasn’t much hope for the man.
-He opens the vest and gives the girl a spare breathing unit.
+He opens the vest, and gives the girl a spare breathing unit.
 Just to be safe he places one in the man’s mouth as well.
 He has an octopus rig of four masks for just this sort of thing.
-Looking up, he locates Dani-girl and heads upward.
+Looking up he locates Dani-girl, and he heads upward.
 Surfacing beside the boat he hands the girl and man to those on deck.
 He immediately dives again so they can get going.

-Seeing the action on the deck Captain Rogers orders the Zodiac launched and to sound recall alert four.
-With the Zodiac in the water he goes to full power while Dani-girl turns for the beach and surges forward.
-Seeing a small knot of Guards uniforms on the beach he heads towards them.
+Seeing the action on the deck Captain Rogers orders the Zodiac launched, and to sound recall alert four.
+With the Zodiac in the water he goes to full power while Dani-girl turns for the beach, and surges forward.
+Seeing a small knot of Guards uniforms on the beach he heads toward them.

-Grabbing the ship’s broadcast mic, Captain Rogers says, “All hands, all hands, prepare for impact, I'm going aground.”
+Grabbing the ship’s broadcast microphone Captain Rogers says, “All hands, all hands, prepare for impact, we’re going aground.”
 The medical staff all grab hold of their patient with one hand while grabbing part of the ship with the other.
 Dani-girl hits the sloping beach hard, she slides forward another five metres, until she’s well and truly aground.

-The waiting medical people rush forward and swarm over the side.
+The waiting medical people rush forward, and they swarm over the side.
 Popping open cases they brought with them they run diagnostic equipment over the rescued man.
-One runs another unit over the girl and pronounces her as shaken, stirred, but OK.
+One runs another unit over the girl, and pronounces her as shaken, stirred, but OK.
 Even from the distant bridge Captain Rogers can see the lead medic is swearing and abusing the patient.
 He has a hard time stifling the urge to laugh.
-Leaving the bridge he goes forward and joins the group on deck.
-Reaching them he sees the patient is now in a stokes stretcher and covered with a foam to immobilise him.
-Captain Rogers is stunned, he’s only a teenager and wearing Lieutenant Colonel’s insignia.
+Leaving the bridge he goes forward to join the group on deck.
+Reaching them he sees the patient is now in a stokes stretcher, and covered with a foam to immobilise him.
+Captain Rogers is stunned, he’s only a teenager while wearing Lieutenant Colonel’s insignia.
 He gulps, because he knows of only one officer that young and that senior.
 It’d be a shame to lose him, a great shame.

 Captain Rogers watches the group depart.
-When he turns towards the bridge the bosun salutes and gives him the damage report.
+When he turns toward the bridge the bosun salutes, and gives him the damage report.
 Plenty of broken crockery and lose items, but the hull is perfectly sound.
 She’s a very sound and solid boat.
-A call from the bridge and he races back to it.
-Looking to sea he spots the Zodiac headed inshore with his divers and a tow cable.
+A call from the bridge has him racing back to it.
+Looking to sea he spots the Zodiac heading inshore with his divers and a tow cable.
 The other end is attached to Dream Girl, the very first ship in this class.
-Her engines are a bit bigger than his and the tide is coming in.
+Her engines are a bit bigger than his, and the tide is coming in.
 Maybe they can get her off now, instead of later.

 The crew quickly secures the tow cable to the cleat in the middle of the edge of the rear deck.
 Dream Girl’s stern sinks low in the water when she applies power.
-Dani-girl shivers, and slides backwards; she’s soon free of the beach.
+Dani-girl shivers, and slides backward; she’s soon free of the beach.
 The crew cheers, looking around the bridge Captain Rogers blinks.
-Shaking his head he picks up the radio microphone and thanks Dream Girl for her help.
-Captain Harding acknowledges the thanks and thanks them for the rescue.
+Shaking his head he picks up the radio microphone, and he thanks Dream Girl for her help.
+Captain Harding acknowledges the thanks, and he thanks them for the rescue.

-When they turn and head out to sea the bosun steps up beside Captain Rogers, saying, “You saw her, too!
+When they turn to head out to sea the bosun steps up beside Captain Rogers, saying, “You saw her, too!
 Didn’t you, Captain?”
 He looks at the bosun, who says, “That was her, all right.
 Senior Lieutenant Dani-girl Amiri for whom this boat’s named.
 She wouldn’t miss this rescue, no way.
 That young man’s her young brother, her favourite.
 She’d make sure we got to him in time.”
-Captain Rogers looks at the bosun, and gulps while he nods.
+Captain Rogers looks at the bosun, then he gulps while he nods yes.
 He’s going to have to revise his opinion about spirits and ghosts, now he’s seen one twice in one day!

-To the doctors, Meara says, “As I understand this situation you see no point in retaining the arm.
+To the doctors Meara says, “As I understand this situation you see no point in retaining the arm.
 However, he’s in no danger of major complications if it’s left on for now.”
-They nod.
-"Then leave it alone and treat the other injuries first.
+They nod yes.
+“Then leave it alone, and treat the other injuries first.
 When he wakes ask him what to do.
-He’s a doctor too and has a better understanding of the situation than I do.
+He’s a doctor too, and he has a better understanding of the situation than I do.
 As his wife I refuse to allow you to remove the arm without his express prior approval.”
 Defeated, the hospital staff doctors retire gracefully.
-Turning to Angie, she says, “OK, Angie, what’s the full damage?”
+Turning to Angie she says, “OK, Angie, what’s the full damage?”